Nissan forges the same path with 2020 Pathfinder

 Pathfinder Platinum

-The top Pathfinder Platinum starts at $43,965, which is $50 more than the 2019 model.
+The top Pathfinder Platinum starts at $43,965, which is $50 more than last year.
 It adds 20-inch wheels, cooled front seats, wood trim finishes, dual panoramic moonroof, Bose 13-speaker audio system, and the trailering package.

 The Rock Creek Edition package ($995) is offered on SV and SL grades and comes with 18-inch wheels, black grille and accents, tow hitch, harness, and splash guards, as well as some interior upgrades and an available technology package.